How to find a mastermind group

 An ideal mastermind group brings together businesspeople at different levels of success and with different strengths and weaknesses.
 This way, each member can lend their strengths to other members of the group and work on their weaknesses.
 Mastermind groups will help you question your limiting beliefs, face your fears and challenge you to do better, every day.

 The most important answer to the question, “What is a mastermind group?” is that it’s a resource you can tap into for support, advice and celebration.
-Mastermind groups are a supportive community that celebrate your successes and understand your failures.
+Mastermind groups are a supportive community who celebrate your successes and understand your failures.
 They always encourage you to get back up again, and when you do achieve a goal, they’ll be there to celebrate your success.

 How to find a mastermind group